MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Comparison_Operators.md

 ```

 `-match` and `-notmatch` support regex capture groups.
 Each time they run on
-scalar input, and the `-match` result is True, or the `-notmatch` result is False,
+scalar input, and the `-match` result is **True**, or the `-notmatch` result is
-they overwrite the `$Matches` automatic variable.
-Otherwise, the `$Matches`
+**False**, they overwrite the `$Matches` automatic variable.
+Otherwise, the
-automatic variable is not overwritten, and it will contain the previously set
+`$Matches` automatic variable is not overwritten, and it will contain the
-value, or `$null` if the variable has not been set.
-Therefore, when referencing
+previously set value, or `$null` if the variable has not been set.
+Therefore,
-`$Matches` after invoking one of these operators, consider verifying that the
+when referencing `$Matches` after invoking one of these operators, consider
-variable has been set by the current operator invocation by using a condition
+verifying that the variable has been set by the current operator invocation by
-statement.
+using a condition statement.

 Examples: